 Depreciation of lease merchandise.
-Depreciation of lease merchandise decreased by 1.6% due to the large number of customers exercising 90-day and other early lease buyout elections in the first quarter of 2021.
-As a percentage of total lease revenues and fees, depreciation of lease merchandise increased to 71.7% from 71.3% in the prior year quarter, primarily due to an increase in uncollectible renewal payments in the first quarter of 2022 compared to 2021.
+Depreciation of lease merchandise decreased by 3.0% during the three months ended September 30, 2022 compared to the same period in 2021.
+As a percentage of total lease revenues and fees, depreciation of lease merchandise increased to 69.7% from 68.6% in the prior year quarter, primarily due to an increase in uncollectible renewal payments, which is recorded as a reduction to lease revenues and fees.

 Provision for lease merchandise write-offs.
-The provision for lease merchandise write-offs increased \$31.7 million due to higher customer payment delinquencies and write-offs in the first quarter of 2022, compared to the strong customer payment activity and historically low lease merchandise write-offs we experienced during the first quarter of 2021.
-Given the significant economic uncertainty resulting from the rate of the increase in inflation experienced in recent months, and the impacts of the COVID-19 pandemic, including for example, possible spikes in COVID-19 cases due to the Omicron BA.2 subvariant or other new variants or subvariants, and the potential effects of such developments on our customers and business going forward, a high level of estimation was involved in determining the allowance as of March 31, 2022.
-Actual lease merchandise write-offs could differ materially from the allowance.
+The provision for lease merchandise write-offs increased \$9.4 million due to higher customer payment delinquencies and write-offs during the three months ended September 30, 2022, compared to the strong customer payment activity and lower lease merchandise write-offs Progressive Leasing experienced during the same period in 2021.
+Given the significant economic uncertainty resulting from the rate of the increase in inflation in recent months, the absence of government stimulus payments and enhanced unemployment benefits and child tax credits in 2022, which we believe benefited many of our customers in 2021, the ongoing impacts of the COVID-19 pandemic, and the potential effects of such developments on Progressive Leasing's POS partners, customers, and business going forward, a high level of estimation was involved in determining the allowance as of September 30, 2022.
+Actual lease merchandise write-offs could differ materially from the allowance for those write-offs.

-The provision for lease merchandise write-offs as a percentage of lease revenues increased to 7.3% in the first quarter of 2022 from 2.6% in the same period in 2021, as a result of higher customer payment delinquencies and write-offs in 2022 as compared to the strong customer payment activity and historically low lease merchandise write-offs we experienced in 2021.
+The provision for lease merchandise write-offs as a percentage of lease revenues increased to 7.2% during the three months ended September 30, 2022 from 5.4% in the same period in 2021.
+The increase in the provision was a result of higher customer payment delinquencies and write-offs on leases originated prior to the Company tightening its lease decisioning in mid-2022 to address the unfavorable economic conditions, as compared to the strong customer payment activity and low lease merchandise write-offs we experienced in 2021.